88-degrees/Book-of-Changes/e592b8xian.md

 3. The third NINE, undivided, shows one moving his thighs, and keeping close hold of those whom he follows.
 Going forward (in this way) will cause regret.

-4. The fourth NINE, undivided, shows that firm correctness whi.ch will lead to good fortune, and prevent all occasion for repentance.
+4. The fourth NINE, undivided, shows that firm correctness which will lead to good fortune, and prevent all occasion for repentance.
 If its subject be unsettled in his movements, (only) his friends will follow his purpose.

 5. The fifth NINE, undivided, shows one moving the flesh along the spine above the heart.
 There will be no occasion for repentance.

+###### p.
+124

 6. The sixth six, divided, shows one moving his jaws and tongue.